nmboffi/jax-edm2/README.md

 )
 print(f"Number of parameters: {ravel_pytree(params)[0].size}")

-# note need to project to sphere due to jax functional style
+## note need to project to sphere due to jax functional style
-# also needs to happen after every gradient step in a training loop
+## this also needs to happen after every gradient step in a training loop!
 params = edm2_net.project_to_sphere(params)
 ```